-Having considered the evidence presented on the issue of cost allocation, we find the 4CP allocation as proposed by NIPSCO and as set forth in the Corrected Rate 831 Implementation Agreement Exhibit A to the Rate 831 Settlement is approved.
-The 4CP method for NIPSCO is appropriate for cost allocation based on the fact that in recent years the system peaks in the months of June - September were almost always within 90 percent of the annual peak, but none of the other eight months were ever within 90 percent of the annual peak.
-The FERC tests utilized by Mr. Gaske are a commonly used method for analyzing system load characteristics and determining whether a utility has monthly peak periods that can be distinguished from off-peak periods.
-The 4CP allocation is consistent with the design and operation of NIPSCO's system, and appropriately and reasonably aligns cost allocation with cost causation.
+Having considered the evidence presented on the issue of cost allocation, we find the 4CP allocation as proposed by NIPSCO and as reflected in the Corrected Rate 831 Implementation Agreement Exhibit A to the Rate 831 Settlement is reasonable and in the public interest, and is, therefore, approved.
+The 4CP method for NIPSCO is appropriate for cost allocation based on the fact that in recent years the system peaks in the months of June - September were almost always within 90% of the annual peak, but none of the other eight months were ever within 90% of the annual peak.
+The FERC tests utilized by Dr. Gaske are a commonly used method for analyzing system load characteristics and determining whether a utility has monthly peak periods that can be distinguished from off-peak periods.
+The 4CP allocation is consistent with the design and operation of NIPSCO's system, and it appropriately and reasonably aligns cost allocation with cost causation.